 - 2017 18 Dec

-Christmas is a joyful time of year, but for many parents, it can also be a time of shock when their college student returns for the winter break.
+As joyful as winter, spring, or summer break can be for students, for many parents it can be a time of shock.
 The young person who comes home might only marginally resemble the child the parents dropped off at school just a few months ago.

 In many cases, this is a good thing, even though it can be jarring for the parent.
 College students are learning independence and responsibility, and many report “finding themselves” while at university.
 But, in the midst of all that “finding,” they might also lose something important – their faith.
 In fact, studies indicate that 70 percent of students abandon their faith at college.